How eye tracking works

 - Environmental control – many appliances, such as TVs, air conditioners and even doors, can be operated by infrared remote controls.
 Individuals with limited movement, such as those with a spinal cord injury, can use their eye-controlled computer as a remote control and operate appliances via gaze interaction.

-- As a tool for increased engagement – eye tracking can be used as a tool for teachers, parents, assistants and others who work with someone with a disability.
+- Increased engagement – eye tracking can be used as a tool for teachers, parents, assistants and others who work with someone with a disability.
 With an eye tracker and a simple application like Tobii Dynavox Gaze Viewer, you can see where someone is looking, or not looking on a screen, and base your conversation on this.

 Even though eye tracking may be a simple concept, it is a very complex and research intense endeavor to make a product that is easy to use.